-On a regular basis throughout the school year, Columbus Audubon visits different preserves and assists the Preserve Manager in service projects.
-In the past, these trips have been called “worktrips”.
-And yes, the participants do perform some essential maintenance, renovation and construction work, but that is only half of it.
-No experience is necessary, so many people have learned new skills on these trips.
-There are also numerous “nature breaks” such as the time they came across a skink at Rock Bridge SNP and the time they watched a black racer race through the leaf litter at Whipple SNP.
+We also have numerous “nature breaks” — such as the time we came across a skink at Rockbridge SNP, or the time we watched a Black Racer zip through the leaf litter at Whipple SNP.
 There’s always the pause to admire the pitcher plant in Cranberry Bog or the unique rock formations at Christmas Rocks.
 The participants are privileged to see the Nature Preserves from a different perspective and to spend the day with the preserve manager who can interpret what they are seeing.
 In exchange for a great day out in a beautiful area, they “give back” with a bit of their time and energy.

-On one such trip, to Halls Creek SNP, they removed the highly invasive bush honeysuckle.
-They noticed several deer trails that wound their way though the area, with an occasional tree showing the mark of a “deer rub” where a buck had rubbed his antlers to mark his territory.
-The preserve manager noted that he expected our work to agitate the lead buck in the area.
-Sure enough, on the following day, they saw multiple fresh and obvious deer rubs, where the buck was reclaiming his territory.
-He may have been disturbed that night, but now his food trees, oaks, pawpaws, beeches and others, can take back the forest instead of being shaded out by the honeysuckle.
-Every service project has been a good day outside, with a “nature break” surprise or two waiting for the participants.
+On one overnight trip, to Halls Creek Woods SNP, we removed the highly invasive bush honeysuckle.
+We noticed several deer trails that wound their way though the area, with an occasional tree showing the mark of a “deer rub” where a buck had rubbed his antlers to mark his territory.
+The preserve manager said that our work would agitate the lead buck in the area.
+Sure enough, the following day we saw multiple, fresh, and obvious deer rubs where the buck was reclaiming his territory.
+He may have been disturbed that night, but now his food trees — oaks, pawpaws, beeches and others — can take back the forest instead of being shaded out by honeysuckle.
+Every service project has been a good day outside, usually with one or two of nature’s little surprises waiting for the participants.

 Please consider joining us to help preserve Ohio’s natural areas for future generations!